Three Ways to Create Healthy Financial Habits

 2. Simplify bill paying, save time, and avoid late fees by setting up auto-pay for your bills.

 Another simple way to automate your financial life is to set up auto-payments for your bills.
 If you have recurring bills that you budget for every month (like a cell phone bill or a monthly loan payment), you can use auto-pay to make sure those bills are always paid on time.
 If you have the option to choose your payment dates, set them up shortly after your paycheck is deposited into your checking account.
-You can also use a service, such as GreenPath’s Simple Payment Plan, which helps consumers automate their monthly payments and schedule them around pay schedule.

 With savings and bills withdrawn early in the month, you’ll have a better sense of what’s available for other expenditures.
 An added benefit: you’ll never be hit with late fees again!